Kamran-Afzali/Kamran-Afzali.github.io/_posts/ABM.md

 One of the motivations for agent-based modeling is its ability to capture emergence.
 Even simple agent- based models in which agents are completely described by simple, deterministic rules and use only local information can self-organize and sustain themselves in ways that have not been explicitly programmed into the models.
 Emergence can be illustrated by simple agent-based models such as Life and Boids.
 More complex models of the kind that people are likely to build to represent real-world phenomenon can also exhibit emergent behavior resulting from agent interactions.
 Agent-based modeling algorithms based on emergence have led to specialized optimization techniques, such as ant colony optimization and particle swarm optimization, that have been used to solve practical problems (Bonabeau, Dorigo, and Theraulaz 1999; Barbati, Bruno, and Genovese 2011).

+Emergent phenomena result from the interactions of individual entities.
+By definition, they cannot be reduced to the system’s parts: the whole is more than the sum of its parts because of the interactions between the parts.
+An emergent phenomenon can have properties that are decoupled from the properties of the part.
+For example, a traffic jam, which results from the behavior of and interactions between individual vehicle drivers, may be moving in the direction opposite that of the cars that cause it.
+This characteristic of emergent phenomena makes them difficult to understand and predict: emergent phenomena can be counterintuitive.
+Numerous examples of counterintuitive emer- gent phenomena will be described in the following sections.
+ABM is, by its very nature, the canonical approach to modeling emergent phenomena: in ABM, one models and simulates the behavior of the system’s constituent units (the agents) and their interactions, cap- turing emergence from the bottom up when the simulation is run.

 ## Structure of an agent-based model
 A typical agent-based model has three elements: